 Given the large dose of conceptual material you were introduced to in this lesson, the project that you'll submit for grading will be rather short.
 Here are some instructions for completing the assignment.

-Modify your lesson2.html page so that the map is centered on and a marker points to your hometown.
-In modifying the page, you'll need to alter two identical sets of coordinates.
-If you've done much programming, you should recognize that repeating values in different parts of a program is generally a bad practice because of situations like this where you end up having to make revisions in multiple places.
-So, while you're changing the location displayed on the map, revise the script so that it no longer suffers from this deficiency.
+Modify your lesson3.html page so that the map is centered on and a marker points to your hometown.
+The easiest approach to this problem would be to alter the two identical sets of coordinates left over from the lesson.
+However, I hope you'll recognize that repeating values in different parts of a program is generally a bad practice because of situations like this where you end up having to make revisions in multiple places.
+So, while you're changing the location displayed on the map, revise the code so that it is as efficient as possible.

 This project is one week in length.
 Please refer to the course Calendar tab, in ANGEL, for the due date.